Locations

 Hours

 Every day after school, thousands of local children go home to empty houses.
-We know the hours after school, until parents arrive home, is the peak time for juvenile crime and experimentation with drugs, alcohol, cigarettes and sex.
+We know the hours after school, until parents arrive home, is the peak time for kids and teens to partake in risky behaviors, such as juvenile crime and experimentation with drugs, alcohol, nicotine and sex.

 Focus